Lisa D'Amato

 Lisa Marie D'Amato (born October 22, 1980) is an American recording artist, fashion model and television personality from Los Angeles.
-She first came into the public eye as a participant on Cycle 5 of the television series America's Next Top Model, placing sixth, and eventually went on to win Cycle 17: All Stars.
+She first came into the public eye as a participant on Cycle 5 of the television series America's Next Top Model, being the eighth eliminated, and eventually went on to win Cycle 17: All Stars.

 Early life

 D'Amato was born in Los Angeles, California.
 Her parents divorced when she was seven, with her mother raising her as a single parent.
 D'Amato started modeling at the age of 12.